 Getting prior authorization for medication can be inconvenient, stressful, and even delay treatment.
-BuzzRx explains what it is and shares 3 ways to get prescriptions if you can’t wait for prior authorization.
+BuzzRx explains what it is and shares three ways to get prescriptions if you can’t wait for prior authorization.

 Imagine that you’re at the pharmacy to pick up prescription medications, right after a doctor’s visit.

-Nothing seems out of the ordinary until the pharmacist informs you that insurance doesn’t cover the new medication and a prior authorization is required (also known as pre-authorization or precertification).
+Nothing seems out of the ordinary until the pharmacist informs you that your insurance doesn’t cover the new medication and that a prior authorization (also known as pre-authorization or precertification) is required.

 Because of this, you’ll have to come back at another time to pick up the new medication.
 A moment of panic sets in because this medication is supposed to be started immediately.